TRICKS TO USE BEFORE LABOR

 - Essential oils in a mister can give clarity and focus.
 Clary Sage gives a sense of well being and combats mental fatigue.
 During birth, it helps focus breathing and calm anxiety.
 Geranium essential oil balances emotions and stimulates circulation.
 Lavender is calming and strengthening, relieving depression and irritability.
 Citrus essential oils are clean, refreshing and uplifting.
 Be sure that essential oils are used in a carrier oil or mister and not applied directly to or on the skin.

-- Shepherd’s Purse tincture is the best herb to quickly stop postpartum hemorrhaging.
+- Shepherd’s Purse tincture is the best herb to help with postpartum hemorrhaging.
 Every midwife should have it with her in case an emergency situation arises (you can read about how Motherlove founder Kathryn Higgins used this herb after her daughter’s birth here).

 - After the birth, we recommend using a sitz bath product such as Motherlove's Sitz Bath Spray.
 These herbs, yarrow, uva ursi, witch hazel, help soothe the sore perineum, can reduce swelling, and help slow bleeding.